juancarlucci/codeinsight/README.md

 2. On hover graphical elements will display pertinent data.
 For example, while hovering over a bar graph of user languages the total number of repos for that language is displayed.

 #### Bonus features:
-User sees github profile image next to their name

 User sees a color representation of hotness for the languages they know.
 This data is derived by stats of repos with most stars on github.
 For example, currently if the user knows React.js that language would be considered “hot” and be colored appropriately.
 Whereas, if they know Erlang, then the language would be “obscure” and be colored in a muted, “cold” color.

 ### Sprint 3 - What’s Hot Page
 #### User can:
 1. On home page user sees a link a to a page called What’s Hot.
 2. What’s Hot is a list of the technologies ranked by language.
-3. Ranking includes repo stars, followers, and number of forks.
+3. Ranking is by repo stars.

 #### Bonus features:
 A second API call is made, this time to LinkedIn or Glassdoor to get statistics on jobs by technology.
 This data is superimposed on the Github data to see correlations.

-## Unsolved problems:

 ## Biggest wins and challenges:

 [passport callback](https://www.evernote.com/l/ARxWA_O_P6pGrquz_4T5ycrV4OW_BJvzJyo)
+Debugging express-session cookie that caused what seemed like a bug that would log user out after interacting with the graphs.
+After looking at the documentation and asking for guidance found an issue with how long the cookies were set to expire.
+On updating cookie expiration, the bug was fixed.

 ![oauth with github](readme-assets/oauth.png "OAuth Github")

 ## Code Snippets